 There have also been suggestions to extend the transect length with additional sections added until an asymptote of species richness is reached (Roisin and Leponce 2004).
 However, this removes the standardisation necessary in an ecological method and can compromise the status of the transect as a single quadrat (Jones et al. 2006).
 An additional criticism with the full transect is the length of time that each transect (i.e. quadrat) takes to complete (20-person hours, e.g. two people searching each section for 30 minutes).
 Achieving sufficient replication can therefore be time-consuming and induce boredom and reduce concentration amongst searchers, especially if there are low rates of termite discovery.
 In the literature, this has meant that many full transect studies using gradients have applied a correlational approach, with just a single transect at every unique value along the gradient (e.g., Eggleton et al. 2002, Jones et al. 2003, Palin et al. 2011).

 Concerns with the length of time required to complete the full transect method has also caused some researchers to split the total standard transect into shorter sections that are spread across the area of interest, thereby increasing replication (e.g., Carrijo et al. 2009; Cancello et al. 2014; Almeida et al. 2017).
-This approach, however, makes it difficult to directly compare results with other studies that have used full transects, but can have within-study benefits because it can enable sampling over a wider range of habitats.
-Because a transect is effectively a single quadrat, using subsets of the information from within quadrat, as an alternative approach to address issues of time (e.g. using sectional data), risks pseudoreplication through non-independence and is not recommended.
+This approach, however, makes it difficult to directly compare results with other studies that have used full transects, but can have within-study benefits because it can enable sampling over a wider range of habitats, as long as consistent transect lengths and search times are used throughout a single study.
+Because a transect is effectively a single quadrat, using subsets of the information from within a single transect (i.e. quadrat), as an alternative approach to address issues of time (e.g. using sectional data), risks pseudoreplication through non-independence and is not recommended.
 Once termite workers are found in a section, the search for soldiers (for identification purposes) can also consume all of the remaining search time, meaning little of the section is searched.
 Although finding soldiers should be a priority, searchers need to balance this with searching the entire section, which is easier done when two people search each section simultaneously.
 Another potential solution, which could save time and enables more of each section to be searched, is to take soil samples back to the lab and use extraction techniques, such as Kempson extraction, instead of in situ hand-sorting to remove termites from soil (Silva and Martius 2000).

 Using a 100 m long transect, although recommended for standardization across studies, may also be too small in some cases, given that the foraging territories of some ecologically dominant species can extend over 100 m.
 In such cases, oversampling of these dominant species and undersampling of subordinate ones could occur, although it is probably unlikely.
 Increased replication would help alleviate such concerns, but the increased time required for multiple transects also requires consideration.
 The transect method also does not work well for sampling arboreal habitats and associated termite groups.
 Kalotermitidae, for example, are frequently found in tree canopies and seldom sampled using traditional ground-based transects (Roisin et al. 2006; Scheffrahn et al. 2018).
 Sampling methods that focus on canopy layers are more effective for sampling these and other arboreal groups and should be considered where much of the termite fauna is thought to be arboreal (Roisin et al. 2006).